Hiring a Roto-Rooter specialist typically costs between $160 to $450, with no additional fees

 Standard Plumbing Services

-Less than $1,000 is a good estimate for standard plumbing issues, with the national average being about $305.
-If the repairs needed are simple clogs or leaks, you could pay as little as $150.
+Less than $1,000 is a good estimate for standard plumbing issues, no matter if you call Roto-Rooter or another local plumber, with the national average being about $305.
+If the issue is a simple clog or leak, you could pay as little as $150.

 Emergency Plumbing Services

-Roto-Rooter does not charge extra for late-night or immediate services, which makes finding an emergency plumber pretty simple.
+Roto-Rooter does not charge extra for late-night or immediate services.
 But because “emergency” implies you're dealing with a serious plumbing issue, you could easily pay $1,000 or more for a burst pipe or serious leak.

 This may seem steep, but failing to act quickly during a plumbing emergency will ultimately cost you more.